YonkoSalar/TDT17-Road-Damage-Detection/README.md

 ## Method
 YOLOv5 is used for the object detection.
 The model is trained on the RDD2022 dataset.
 The model is trained on classes mentioned above.
 The model is trained on 80% of the training dataset and tested on the remaining 20% of training data.
 The model is trained on cluster computer IDUN at NTNU with GPU enabled.
-The final result of model did not use the last dataset from Norwegian dataset `yolov5s/runs/train/exp7` as the model performance became worse.
-The final model can therefore be found in `yolov5s/runs/train/exp6`.
-The best weights from each country saved in the different runs.
+The final result of model did not use the last dataset from Norwegian dataset `yolov5s/runs/train/exp7` as the model performance became worse The best weights from each country saved in the different runs.
 The final model was trained with following slurm commands on IDUN:

 ```bash